Stocks fall on Wall Street following Fed chief's comments

 During the panel discussion Thursday, Powell suggested that “there’s something in the idea of front-loading” aggressive rate hikes as the Fed grapples with inflation that has reached a four-decade high.

+That suggests a half-point rate increase could be on the table when Fed officials hold their next interest rate and economic policy meetings May 3-4, Powell said.
+In the past, the Fed has typically raised its benchmark short-term rate by more modest quarter-point increments.

-Most of the 11 sectors in the benchmark S&P 500 index were down, with technology stocks accounting for a big share of the decline.
+More than 80% of the stocks in the S&P 500 fell Thursday, with technology stocks accounting for a big share of the decline.
 Pricey valuations for many of the bigger technology companies give them more sway in directing the broader market higher or lower.
-Microsoft fell 1.9% and chipmaker Nvidia slid 6.5%.
+Microsoft fell 1.9% and chipmaker Nvidia slid 6%.

 Central bank officials and economists have been warning about slower economic growth as the world moves past the initial surge in activity as the pandemic subsided and persistently rising inflation crimps spending.
 Concerns about a slowdown have been elevated since Russia invaded Ukraine, prompting a jump in energy and commodity prices that could prolong rising inflation.